lukso-network/tools-lukso-cli-deprecated/docs/cli_network_validator_check.md

-## cli network validator describe
+## cli network validator check

-Show detailed status of the validators
+Show detailed status of the validators as deposited in the Deposit Contract

 ### Synopsis

-It shows validator count, addresses and transaction status.
+Show detailed status of the validators as deposited in the Deposit Contract.

 ```
-cli network validator describe [flags]
+cli network validator check [flags]
 ```

 ### Examples

 ```
-lukso network validator describe
+lukso network validator check
 ```

 ### Options

 ```
-  -e, --epoch int    epoch to be described - if left out it is the head epoch (default -1)
-  -h, --help         help for describe
+  -h, --help   help for check
-  -k, --key string   validator key to be described - keep empty to describe your validators defined in keystore
 ```

 ### Options inherited from parent commands